Volunteering and Internships

 Volunteers help with special projects in the building and the collections.
 Join our volunteer roster by letting us know your interests and abilities.
 Recently volunteers have helped prepare mailings and database entries, put up shelves, and staffed events.

 Like all publicly supported 501(c)3 non-profit organizations we are governed by a volunteer board of directors who donate time, talent, and financial support to the organization.
 We try to ensure that our board represents the various communities of interest throughout our northern New England region.
-For more details about volunteering please contact David Weiss, Executive Director.
+For more details about volunteering please contact David S. Weiss, Interim Executive Director.

 An internship at Northeast Historic Film provides the opportunity to build on existing archival skills through specific projects related to the collections.
 Internships are intensive and require extreme attention to detail and the ability to work independently.

 A background in museum or archival studies, a strong work ethic and attention to detail are all essential.
 Basic film knowledge and a background in motion picture film preservation are also required in order to work with the motion picture collections.

 Internships generally take two forms: short-term assignments requiring a minimum of 30 hours a week, or on-going placements which require one day per week over the course of a semester or more.
 Internships are unpaid.

 Interns have come from the New York University Moving Image Archiving and Preservation program, the Peary-MacMillan Arctic Museum, the Rhode Island School of Design, and the University of Maine, among others.

 An internship will generally focus on one of the areas listed below, and will center on a specific project related to the material in that area.
 Other duties may also be assigned.